harsha20599/disaster-management/README.md

 material impact due to turbulent cyclones.
 Disaster Management refers to conservation of lives and property during a natural and man-made disaster.
 Disaster management plans are multi-layered and are planned to address issues such as floods, hurricanes, fires, mass failure of utilities, rapid spread of disease and droughts.
-In this disaster

 With the help of this project we can prevent the damage occurred to some extent.